avigloz/website-markdown/old/about.md

 ## General introduction
 * * *
 As you may already know, my name is *Avi Glozman*.
 I recently graduated high school in June of 2018.
-In fall 2018, I will join the class of 2021 at the University of Pittsburgh as a CS major.
+As of Fall 2018, I am part of the Class of 2021 at the University of Pittsburgh.

 I participated in the Running Start program during high school, from fall 2016 to spring 2018.

 Since 2012-2013, I've been working on various personal [projects](projects/index.html) and otherwise developing my knowledge of computer science and technologies.
-Currently, I'm working on RESTful APIs using Node.js and Express, Docker, SQL/NoSQL, etc.

-My focus is currently to finish personal projects that I've already started, and to start making APIs that provide real-time data visualization.
+Currently, I'm working on developing my knowledge of data science, and focusing on learning the Julia programming language as a tool for future learning and development.

+In the past, my projects have focused exclusively on writing RESTful JSON APIs for various purposes, and I hope to be able to incorporate this knowledge and experience into my future work.

 ### Photo